vinay-singh27/docker/README.md

 This repository contains code examples and tutorials related to Docker and Kubernetes.
 It aims to help you understand and practice containerization and orchestration techniques using these powerful tools.<br>

 ## Content
-1. A simple web application build using Docker
+1. A simple node js application build using Docker
 2. Visit counter application using Docker